collective/collective.playlist/README.rst

 A play button is shown on top of each page if and only if a published playlist exists.
 For a qualified user it's shown anyway.

 Click the play button to open the player.
-A qualified user is presented a menu to edit the playlist.
+A menu to edit the playlist is presented to qualified users.

 Customizations